ChrisWhealy/Cordova-Create/README.md

 3. `"createParms": "\"{\\\"plugin_search_path\\\": \\\"/usr/3rd-party/plugins\\\"}\""`

-   We want to use some 3rd-party Cordova plugins that live in the `"/usr/3rd-party/plugins/"` directory.
+   We want to use some 3rd-party Cordova plug-ins that live in the `"/usr/3rd-party/plugins/"` directory.

    Notice that the string value has been escaped twice.
 This results in the need for a triple backslash in certain places!